Check out our latest updates here.

 Meet our Board

-Our Board provides strategic governance and oversight, helping shape the future of Presbyterian Support Upper South Island.
+Our Board provides strategic governance and oversight, helping shape the future of Presbyterian Support Upper South Island (PSUSI).
 As a co-governed and co-led organisation, our Board reflects a partnership between Māori and Tauiwi leadership, bringing diverse perspectives and a shared commitment to the wellbeing of our communities.

 Chairman Andrew